 The treatment of ocular tumors is a multi-specialty effort that requires coordination between ophthalmologists, medical oncologists, radiation specialists, head & neck surgeons / ENT surgeons, pediatricians/internal medicine/hospitalists and a multidisciplinary team of support staff and nurses.

 The Mazumdar-Shaw Cancer Centre’s (MSCC) breast department is the first dedicated breast cancer unit in South India.
-This world-class cancer centre is the brainchild of Dr. Devi Shetty and Dr. Kiran Mazumdar and comes with the state- of- the-art infrastructure, oncoplastic surgeons and breast oncologists.
+This world-class cancer center is the brain child of Dr. Devi Shetty and Dr. Kiran Mazumdar and comes with the state of the art infrastructure, oncoplastic surgeons and breast oncologists.